lflores0214/Pawesome/README.md

 # Pawesome

-Pawesome will be a Pet adoption site for a shelter.
+Pawesome will be a pet adoption site for a shelter.

 ## As a regular user you'll be able to